 It is highly recommended that you instruct guests to keep the appropriate distance from all of your vendors.
 We love you and we want to share this experience with you in the most positive way possible.
 That includes not asking us to risk our lives because one of your guests refuses to respect this policy.
 Any guest who refuses to cooperate will first be politely reminded of the policy and that they must remain at the appropriate distance.
 If they refuse to comply, we will immediately inform you (we really don’t want to have to do that!) and require that the guest be made to comply with the appropriate distance.

 If the guest still refuses to comply, we reserve the right to leave the event and in such a case, no refund of any kind will be granted.
 If the guest decides to make some idiotic political statement, becomes aggressive, and starts coughing or spitting toward our team member or purposefully endangers them in any way, the police will be contacted and assault charges will be filed against the guest.
 Please take this seriously.
 That is not the memory you want of your wedding day, so please, make sure your guests know ahead of time that we are absolutely serious about this policy and will have zero tolerance for its violation.

 I completely understand that couples are eager and anxious to have their wedding.
 You’ve waited so long, and having to wait more really stinks.
 Many couples have expressed that they do not want their wedding memories and photographs to be a bunch of people wearing masks.
 If this is the case for you, I strongly encourage you to move your wedding date.
-We’re all for it, and we will make sure you are taken care of with your new date.
-We do recommend checking with us before you lock one in, though.
+We’re all for doing this, and we will make sure you are well taken care of with your new date.
+I highly recommend checking with Chadwick Photography before you lock that new date in.